 Jackson Pollock's mythic reputation rests largely on the artistic breakthrough of his large paintings made from 1947 to 1951, as well as on his dramatic life and death.

 The fifth and youngest son in a struggling farming family, Pollock was born in Cody, Wyoming, and grew up with his four brothers in Arizona and California.
 Although family resources were limited, his determined mother fostered artistic potential in each of her children (three became artists).
 Pollock began his art training in Los Angeles at the Manual Arts High School, from which he was ultimately expelled because of his rebellious nature.
 In 1930, at the age of eighteen, he joined his older brother Charles in New York at the Art Students League.
 Both brothers studied with Thomas Hart Benton, the leading American Scene painter and, by that time, a staunch opponent of European modernism.
-Pollock absorbed Benton's technique of focusing his compositions around twisting countershifts.
-Later this method would lead Pollock to new artistic directions that would redefine the course of modern art.
+Pollock absorbed Benton's technique of focusing his compositions around canted vertical elements.
+Later this method would lead Pollock in new artistic directions that would redefine the course of modern art.